tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ![Diagram that illustrates disk roles in action.](media/virtual-machines-managed-disks-overview/disk-types.png)

+Performance for each role works slightly differently.
+To learn more about how performance works for each role, see [Disk allocation and performance](disks-performance.md#disk-allocation-and-performance).

 ### OS disk

 Every virtual machine has one attached OS disk.
 This disk has a preinstalled operating system, which was selected when the VM was created.
 This disk contains the boot volume.